Iwamotochō

-Iwamotochō is located on the northeastern part of Chiyoda.
+Iwamotochō is located in the northeastern part of Chiyoda.
 The area consisting of both Iwamotochō and Kanda-Iwamotochō borders Kanda-Sakumakaji and Kanda-Sakumachō to the north; Higashi-Kanda to the east; Nihonbashi-Kodenmachō and Nihonbashi-Honchō, Chūō to the south; and Kanda-Sudachō, Kanda-Higashimatsushitachō, Kanda-Higashikonyachō, Kanda-Konyachō, Kanda-Nishifukudachō and Kanda-Mikurachō to the west.

 Showa-Dori Avenue runs between Iwamotochō and Kanda-Iwamotochō.
 Iwamotochō, located east to the avenue, has already undergone modernization of the addressing system while, in Kanda-Iwamotochō, located west to the avenue, the modernization has not been enforced yet.
 In Chiyoda, many districts in the Kanda area has the prefix Kanda-; the addressing system modernization has not been enforced in such districts.

+Iwamotocho Station is located on the border between the Kanda-Iwamotochō and Iwamotochō districts.